memiscavage/regex-tutorial/gist-template.md

 ### Grouping Constructs

 As the name implies, grouping constructs group subexpressions within the regex.
+In our email regex, we will find 3 different subgroups:

+Section 1. /^([a-z0-9_\.-]+) @ Section 2. ([\da-z\.-]+)\ and Section 3. .([a-z\.]{2,6})$/

+Section 1 - This subgroup is the user's email handle.

+Section 2 - This subgroup is for the email domain, such as google, aol, yahoo, hotmail.
+It is preceded by an @ symbol.

+Section 3 - This subgroup is for the top-level domain, such as .org, .com, .edu, .uk.
+It is preceded by a period.

 ### Bracket Expressions